-Its official--We can’t deny it anymore.
+It's official – We can’t deny it anymore.
 It is indeed Christmas Season.
 Thanksgiving has passed, the Starbucks Holiday menu is out.
 We’ve transitioned from pumpkin to peppermint and eggnog!
-While it might be easy to get wrapped up in the Christmas fervor, it’s a good idea to look ahead and start thinking about your goals for the New Years!
+While it might be easy to get wrapped up in the Christmas fervor, it’s a good idea to look ahead and start thinking about your resolutions for the New Year!

-But the New Year doesn’t have to be so bleak!
-New Resolutions can actually be a great way to help spice up your life!
-Maybe you just need to rethink resolutions?
-Well, if that is the case, perhaps these following fun resolutions will help!
+But the New Year doesn’t have to be so bleak.
+Financial New Year's Resolutions can actually be a great way to help spice up your life!
+And the best part is, if you play your cards right, you could even save money along the way.

 Ready to rethink your resolutions?
 If that is the case, perhaps these 3 fun resolutions will help you stick to your goals this year!

 So, let’s say you really want to get healthier and lose some weight.
 You want to start by increasing your activity.
 But you don’t have to put yourself through the drudgery of the gym to reach those goals.